-His white collar practice involves representing defendants charged with a wide range of business crimes, regulatory and tax violations, and civil frauds.
+His white collar practice involves representing defendants charged with a wide range of business crimes, FCPA investigations, regulatory and tax violations, and civil frauds.
 His clients include individuals and public and private companies such as financial institutions, Fortune 500 companies, defense contractors, and law firms.
 In addition to his trial and appellate work, Bob specializes in pretrial representation, internal investigations, and representation of professionals before ethics and licensing boards.
 He has acted as independent, outside counsel to a Big Four accounting firm and a major global financial institution in connection with those firms’ participation in SEC Look-Back Programs, which have included reviews of the firms’ internal compliance programs.
 Most recently, Bob represented the Supervisory Board of VimpelCom Ltd. in one of the largest FCPA investigations in U.S. history.

 Bob is a co-author of White Collar Crime: Business and Regulatory Offenses, Rev. Ed.
 (2014) and an author of the White Collar Crime column for the New York Law Journal.
 He is a frequent contributor to numerous other publications and a speaker on topics in the areas of white collar criminal law, securities law, professional ethics, and trial tactics.
 Bob is a regular contributor to The Insider Blog on Forbes.com.
 He also serves on the Litigation Advisory Board of Bloomberg BNA, one of the leading sources of legal, regulatory, and business information.